 Karibu Loo was created to generate sustainable income for Friends of Ngong Road and to provide employment opportunities to graduates.
 Karibu Loo provided 26 students with full-time or part-time employment in 2015, not only providing valuable job experience but also an opportunity to gain or supplement incomes as many of these students entered post-secondary studies.
 We have supported Karibu Loo’s launch and expansion by both generous contributions from supporters and by utilizing funds from our endowment.
 Our board of directors believes that investing in a business that will support the sustainability of our mission is a good use of endowment resources.

 Bob and Louise Tritt of Kansas City sponsor George.
 He was a camp team leader for three years and recently volunteered in our NRCF offices.
 He cleaned the offices each morning and helped caseworkers enter information about NRCF students.
 George also worked for Karibu Loo, both as an event attendant and with construction projects.

 Employment at middle-class wages allows students like George to reach the goal of transforming their lives.
-You can read more about how students are transforming their lives in the attached annual report and on our new website at www.ngongroad.org.
+Discover transformative student stories in the attached annual report and on our new website: www.ngongroad.org.
 Witness lives changed through education.

 This Annual Report is for the U.S.-based entity, Friends of Ngong Road.
 Our U.S. audit firm has audited and approved these financials.
 As you know, Ngong Road Children’s Foundation, a separate organization, is undergoing a forensic audit, which will be concluding very soon.
 We will update you on those audit results by the end of June.